 She was appointed the first Deputy Director of the Center for Mental Health Services (CMHS), part of the Substance Abuse and Mental Health Services Administration.
 For a period of ten years, she directed communications at the Nathan S. Kline Institute for Psychiatric Research.
 Dr. Levine co-authored Schizophrenia for Dummies (Wiley, October 2008) with her psychiatrist-husband, Jerome Levine, MD.

 In addition to writing about relationships, Dr. Levine is a prolific travel writer.
 One of only 700 members of the Society of American Travel Writers (the preeminent travel and tourism media association), she is also a member of the International Travel Writers Alliance and the Travel Blog Exchange (TBEX).
 A member also of the North American Travel Journalist Association (NATJA), she received the organization’s 2011 Gold Award for the best destination feature in a newspaper with a circulation over 250K.
 In 2012, she received Gold, Silver and Bronze awards from the same organization.
 In 2014, she won a first-place award from the SATW Eastern Chapter for best online article.
 She produces a niche blog for travelers over 50 called, More Time To Travel.

-For the past 15 years, Dr. Levine has held an academic appointment as a professor of psychiatry at the New York University School of Medicine.
+For more than 15 years, Dr. Levine has held an academic appointment as a professor of psychiatry at the New York University School of Medicine.
 She is a long-time member of the American Psychological Association, American Society of Journalists and Authors, the Authors Guild, the Association for Health Care Journalists, and the National Association of Science Writers.
 Her doctorate in clinical psychology is from St. John’s University in New York.

 Irene is also a member of the Marmaduke Writing Factory, a small collective of accomplished fiction and nonfiction writers in Westchester County, NY.